howset/minishell/README.md

 - `ls -l >> output.txt | grep words > input.txt`

 ### 4.12.2024
-- Ask reem how to fix:
+- Ask reem:
-	- Makefile: make does not recompile for minor change in source file
+	- How to fix Makefile: make does not recompile for minor change in source file
+	- `consume_token` & `get_token_type` in parser_utils.c can be deleted?
+- To do:
+	- echo:
+		- Exit status on echo?
+		- More tests for echo
+		- Remove trailing space?

 ## Slides
 ![Parsing1](./slides/Ms_slide0.svg "Parsing")